radiantearth/stac-api-spec/extensions/features/README.md

 ## API Evolution

 The STAC API is still a work in progress.
 It currently tries to adhere to the OGC API - Features (OAFeat) specification, with some STAC specific extensions.
-The OAFeat portion of the API is provided in the *[OAFeat.yaml](openapi/OAFeat.yaml)* and represents the version of OAFeat that is currently being used by STAC.
+The OAFeat portion of the API is provided in the *[openapi.yaml](openapi.yaml)* in this directory, and represents the version of OAFeat that is currently being used by STAC.
 It may diverge some with the *[OAFeat](https://github.com/opengeospatial/ogcapi-features)* spec at any given time, either out of date or 'ahead', with proposals to align OAFeat.
 The long term goal is for STAC's API and OAFeat to completely align,